qaribhaider/php-multifile-download/README.md

 # php-multifile-download
 PHP based multiple files download from URL class

 Use this class to download multiple files from remote URLs to a directory, in a single request.
-The class uses CURL, so make sure it is installed
+The class uses cURL, so make sure it is installed

 ### Usage
 Include Class